 The world of quantified health hasn’t exactly been focused on women.
 Activity trackers started off with chunky and unattractive devices aimed at fitness freaks and technology buffs.
-The tech community is, however, increasingly grasping the importance of designing wearable technology that is both functional and attractive.
+Thankfully, those days are behind us and the tech community has grasped the importance of designing wearable technology that is both functional and attractive.

 Essential reading: Wearables that keep you safe

 Founded in 2014, Bellabeat is a wellness-oriented company dedicated to creating attractive connected wearables for women.
-The company has distributed over 400,000 of its Leaf device, launched a little over a year ago.
+The company has distributed over 400,000 of its Leaf device, launched some two years ago.